 A thrift shop as well as clothing bank have a variety of items either for sale, or the very low income that have a crisis may be given some items for free.
 What is available at the store may be clothing for the whole family, coats, small appliances, shoes, vintage items, books, winter coats, Christmas toys, toys/games, lamps, dishes, and more.
 The thrift store from GraceWorks Ministries will have them at affordable prices.

 The location depends on donations.
 So if anyone has items that are gently used, they can be dropped off.
 The contributions will even be tax deductible if the donor needs a receipt, and the items will benefit the less fortunate in the community.

-Our Little Angels is for newborns and their parents.
+A similar service is Our Little Angel.
+This program is for newborns and their parents in Williamson County Tennessee.
 It gives items such as formula, free diapers and more.
 A main beneficiary of this service is single parents as well.
 Some of the other goods include Infant Car Seats, Cribs, Baby Clothes, Pack-N-Plays and more.
+Anything to help the baby and parent get on the right track.
 The goods will be free.

 Immigrants and migrant workers can also get help.
 There may be food or clothing, but more importantly, guidance on employment is available.
 This will be addressed in workshops such as on ESL or other educational support that can help the person either acquire a new skill, or improve an existing one.
+English as Second Language classes as well as GED training will also be arranged for the immigrant, no matter their income.
 With the growth of immigration in both Williamson County and across the nation, this is an important service.